Account Engagement API Quick Start

 Notice that the URI includes the prospect’s ID: XXXXX.
 When we send this request, Account Engagement adds that prospect to the list with the ID 1000.

-It can be very helpful to talk to other developers about the problems you’re working on.
-You can connect with like-minded Account Engagement developers by joining a Trailblazer Community Group near you.
+It can be helpful to talk to other developers about the problems you’re working on.
+Connect with like-minded Account Engagement developers by joining a Trailblazer Community Group near you.